Roblox bookings grow 35% to $665.5M for Q2 2021

 Three top investment pros open up about what it takes to get your video game funded.

-“Our continued growth demonstrates the importance of our mission and the power of our platform,” said David Baszucki, CEO of Roblox, in a statement.
+“Our continued growth demonstrates the importance of our mission and the power of our platform,” said David Baszucki, the CEO of Roblox, in a statement.
 “These results are fueled both by our creator ecosystem and by the millions of people around the globe who want to connect and share new experiences every day on Roblox.”

 Q2 results